Thinking of Renovating? A step by step guide to remove some uncertainty.

 - Kitchen: If you are a fan of the show The Block, you will know kitchens sell houses.
-According to realestate.com.au, the average renovation cost you should be spending on a kitchen is between $12,000 and $16,000.
+It’s wise to budget accordingly.

 - Other areas: An extra bedroom or a deck outside both add appeal and improve the standard of living for the homeowners.

-The final hurdle to look at is the council fee.
-The council can charge you up to $2,000 for an application fee, although prices can vary.
-After speaking to a broker and finalising the renovation budget, make sure that you account for an extra 10 per cent in your budget, to cover any unexpected costs.
+The final hurdle to look at is the council fees.
+They can be steep so it’s worthwhile knowing these ahead of time.
+After speaking to us and finalising the renovation budget, make sure that you account for an extra 15 per cent in your budget, to cover any unexpected costs.

 Deciding on the type of loan

-If after the assessment and investigation you decide to renovate, there are three types of loans to consider to help refinance and renovate your house:
+If after the assessment and investigation you decide to renovate, there are various types of loans to consider to help refinance and renovate your house: